Karam Chand Bachhawat

-Karamchand Bachhawat (1542-1607) (विभूति) was the Dewan, Prime Minister of Bikaner State in the former Rajputana (now Rajasthan) from 1571 to 1591.
+Karamchand Bachhawat (1542–1607; Karmacand Bacchāvat) was the Dewan, Prime Minister of Bikaner State in the former Rajputana (now Rajasthan) from 1571 to 1591.
 Karamchand, a descendant of Bachhraj, was a valiant warrior, a good administrator and a strategist in Bikaner and had a good relationship with Akbar.
 In 1591, fearing for his life, he resigned.
 At Akbar's invitation, Karamchand later joined the emperor as an adviser to the Lahore court.